ramon-pessoa/python_programming/README_CODE_26-50.md

 	c.
 Solution (Python) [make_palindrome_cubic_time.py].
 A solution that builds a 2D table.
 This solution stores a part of the input string in each index of a matrix, therefore the time and space complexity for this solution is O(N^3). (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/make_palindrome_cubic_time.py)

+41. Problem #41 [Medium]: Given an unordered list of flights taken by someone, each represented as (origin, destination) pairs, and a starting airport, compute the person's itinerary.
+If no such itinerary exists, return null.
+If there are multiple possible itineraries, return the lexicographically smallest one.
+All flights must be used in the itinerary.

+	* For example, given the list of flights [('SFO', 'HKO'), ('YYZ', 'SFO'), ('YUL', 'YYZ'), ('HKO', 'ORD')] and starting airport 'YUL', you should return the list ['YUL', 'YYZ', 'SFO', 'HKO', 'ORD'].

+	* Given the list of flights [('SFO', 'COM'), ('COM', 'YYZ')] and starting airport 'COM', you should return null.

+	* Given the list of flights [('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')] and starting airport 'A', you should return the list ['A', 'B', 'C', 'A', 'C'] even though ['A', 'C', 'A', 'B', 'C'] is also a valid itinerary.
+However, the first one is lexicographically smaller.

+	a.
+Solution (Python) [get_itinerary.py].
+Backtracking solution (similar to the solution for the N queens problem) (https://github.com/ramon-pessoa/python_programming/blob/master/solutions_for_coding_problems/26-50/get_itinerary.py)

 42. Problem #42 [Hard]: Given a list of integers S and a target number k, write a function that returns a subset of S that adds up to k.
 If such a subset cannot be made, then return null.

 	* Integers can appear more than once in the list.
 You may assume all numbers in the list are positive.